Brandon-M41/ResponsiveDashboardApp/README.md

 ## Performance Notes
 - StyleSheet.create used for all styles
 - Memoization applied where necessary
 - Native driver enabled for animations

-## Screenshots
-See `/screenshots` folder for app images on different devices.

 ## Known Issues
 No known issues at this time.
 Suprisingly.